Immobility/CTF-Writeups/wpiCTF/README.md

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 ```

 The only output seems to be "Connection to source.wpictf.xyz closed."
-So that seemed suspicious, which felt like an overflow error, which shouldn't be too possible if the program is secure.
+So that seemed suspicious because we want a ``` Pasword auth failed ```, which felt like an overflow error, which shouldn't be too possible if the program is secure.
 So I decided to brute-force my way in by determining the right amount of ```A```'s I should be writing until I make my way in, which were 111 A's, or
 ```
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA